By Michael Lanza

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a men’s Patagonia Long-Sleeved Capilene Cool Lightweight Shirt at rei.com or patagonia.com, or women’s Patagonia Long-Sleeved Capilene Cool Lightweight Shirt at rei.com or patagonia.com.
-Or purchase a men’s short-sleeve Patagonia Cool Lightweight Shirt ($45) at rei.com or patagonia.com, or women’s short-sleeve Patagonia Cool Lightweight Shirt at rei.com or patagonia.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Patagonia Long-Sleeved Capilene Cool Lightweight Shirt at backcountry.com or patagonia.com, or a men’s or women’s Patagonia short-sleeve Cool Lightweight Shirt ($45) at backcountry.com or patagonia.com.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a Kuhl Airspeed SS at kuhl.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this link to purchase the Beyond Clothing Eryx Ultralight K4 Short at beyondclothing.com.

 Most Versatile Shorts

-The Hiker Micro Crew Cushion Sock ($23, 2.5 oz.) is similar but slightly taller and warmer, so it works nicely for me on backpacking trips when temps are getting cooler, like September in the mountains.
+The Hiker Micro Crew Midweight Sock ($25, 2.5 oz.) is similar but slightly taller and warmer, so it works nicely for me on backpacking trips when temps are getting cooler, like September in the mountains.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase these socks:
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase these socks:

-The men’s Darn Tough Light Hiker Micro Crew Light Cushion Sock at darntough.com, or the women’s Light Hiker Micro Crew Light Cushion Sock at darntough.com, or the men’s or women’s at moosejaw.com or rei.com.
+The men’s Darn Tough Light Hiker Micro Crew Light Cushion Sock at darntough.com, or the women’s Light Hiker Micro Crew Light Cushion Sock at darntough.com, or the men’s, women’s, or junior at backcountry.com or moosejaw.com.